anira-project/anira/docs/sphinx/contributing.rst

     ~/.local/llvm20/bin/pip install "clang-tidy==20.*" "clang-format==20.*"
     export PATH="$HOME/.local/llvm20/bin:$PATH"

+The wheels match the major, not the patch release: PyPI's only LLVM 20 clang-tidy is 20.1.0, while CI installs Ubuntu's ``clang-tidy-20`` (20.1.8 at the time of writing).
+The static analyzer checks can differ between the two (20.1.0 reports a NULL dereference path that 20.1.8 does not), so a finding the wheel alone reports is worth a look but is not a CI failure; CI's run is the one that gates.

 **clang-format.** Check mode over the tracked sources (a superset of the queue job's ``src/ include/ test/ examples/``):

 .. code-block:: bash